What is an ANA impact visit?

 What does ANA do with the information that is collected?

-Most importantly, ANA compiles the information collected from each grantee to report to Congress on what ANA funded projects are accomplishing – both qualitatively and quantitatively.
-Doing so meets ANA’s mandate and encourages Congress to continue funding the Administration for Native Americans.
-The information is also used to make changes to internal policies and procedures, including the quarterly reporting process.
+Most importantly, we compile information collected from each grantee to report to Congress on what ANA funded projects are accomplishing – both qualitatively and quantitatively.
+The information is also analyzed in order to provide current and prospective grantees with information to improve their projects.
+We will also use the information to make changes to internal policies and procedures.

 How do we prepare for an impact visit?